 Choose Safe Seafood

-There are fishers who are doing their part to prevent bycatch by using special fishing gear (like Turtle Excluder Devices, TEDs), obeying the fishing rules, and checking their nets often.
+There are fishers who are doing their part to prevent bycatch by using special fishing gear (like Turtle Excluder Devices, TEDs), obeying fishing and boating rules, and checking their nets often.
 We should support the fishers who protect the health of our oceans.
 You can figure out which seafood is “safe” in your area by checking the Seafood Watch Guide from Monterey Bay Aquarium.
-In addition to bycatch, eating seafood and other meats leads to concerns over food safety, carbon pollution, and water overuse.
+In addition to bycatch, eating some types of seafood may lead to concerns over food safety, health, and origin.

 All plants and trees absorb carbon dioxide from the air, which helps reduce the impacts of climate change.
-Native plants and trees are specially adapted to our local ecosystems; they trap and store Carbon, reduce erosion, and prevent watershed pollution by absorbing chemicals and nutrients.
-In California, many native plants have also adapted to survive in dry conditions, helping us to conserve our most precious natural resource: water.
+Native plants and trees are good for local ecosystems and can help trap and store carbon, reduce erosion, and prevent watershed pollution by absorbing chemicals and nutrients.
+That includes marine plants like kelp and seagrasses, which are responsible for 11% of the organic carbon buried in the ocean.
+In California, many native plants have adapted to survive in dry conditions, helping us to conserve our most precious natural resource: water.
 However many of the plants growing around us today are considered invasive, meaning they did not originate in this area and may adversely affect natural habitats and wildlife.
-Check out the California Native Plant Society for more information about how to plant responsibly.
+Check out the California Native Plant Society for information about how to plant responsibly.